White House rebuffs Comey: 'The President is not a liar'

 - Sanders briefed the press while it was ongoing

-Washington (CNN)The White House rebuffed claims Thursday that President Donald Trump is a liar after fired FBI Director James Comey suggested he was worried about Trump's commitment to the truth.
+Meanwhile, Trump's outside lawyer insisted that it was Comey who lied when he detailed conversations between himself and the President, raising the suggestion that Comey committed perjury while testifying under oath.

-"I can definitely say the President is not a liar, and I think it's frankly insulting that question would be asked," spokeswoman Sarah Huckabee Sanders told reporters during an off-camera briefing at the White House.
+It amounted to one lawyer's word against Comey's, with little indication that the matter will be resolved in the near-term.

-Earlier, Comey told lawmakers during sworn testimony that Trump wasn't telling the truth when he characterized Comey as unpopular among FBI staff.
+Comey told lawmakers during his testimony that Trump wasn't telling the truth when he characterized the FBI workforce as deeply dissatisfied with the former director's leadership.

 "Those were lies.
 Plain and simple," Comey told the Senate intelligence committee.